Cats (2019 film)

 Filming took place from December 2018 to April 2019.
-It was theatrically released in the United Kingdom and the United States on 20 December 2019, by Universal Pictures, and was panned by critics and audiences alike, with criticism aimed at Hooper's direction, the visual effects, screenplay, performances, pacing and editing.
-Considered to be one of the worst films of all time, Cats grossed $75 million on a budget of $80–100 million, making it a box-office bomb.
-It is estimated to have lost Universal between $71 million and $114 million after marketing and distribution costs.
+It premiered at Alice Tully Hall in New York City on 16 December 2019 and went into general release in the United Kingdom and the United States on 20 December.
+Cats grossed $75.5 million worldwide against a production budget of $80–100 million, resulting in an estimated loss of $71 million after ancillary costs, and was considered a box office disappointment at the time.
+The film received generally negative reviews from critics and is considered to be one of the worst films ever made.

 Plot

-Victoria, a young white cat, is left abandoned by her owner in the streets of London in the middle of the night.
-The alley cats, witnessing this, introduce themselves to her as the "Jellicles".
-Mr. Mistoffelees, Munkustrap, Cassandra and Demeter take Victoria under their wing and show her the world of the Jellicles as they prepare for the Jellicle Ball, an annual ceremony where cats must compete to be chosen to go to the Heaviside Layer and be granted a new life.
+Victoria, a young white cat, is abandoned by her owner in the streets of London in the middle of the night.
+Witnessing this, a group of alley cats introduce themselves to her as the "Jellicles".
+Mr. Mistoffelees, Munkustrap, Cassandra, and Demeter take Victoria under their wing and show her the world of the Jellicles as they prepare for the Jellicle Ball, an annual ceremony where cats must compete to be chosen to go to the Heaviside Layer and be granted a new life.

-Most of the Jellicle Ball competitors are introduced and sing about themselves: Jennyanydots, a domestic tabby who sleeps during the day and by night boosts the productivity of mice and roaches; the Rum Tum Tugger, an extravagant yet indecisive cat who riles up the others; Bustopher Jones, a bourgeois cat who boasts about his weight and shares food scraps from the garbage; Skimbleshanks, a tidy ginger cat who tap dances and supervises the operation of a train, and Gus, an aged theatrical cat who has played some of the biggest roles in history.
+Most of the Jellicle Ball competitors are introduced and sing about themselves: Jennyanydots, a domestic tabby who sleeps during the day and by night boosts the productivity of mice and roaches; the Rum Tum Tugger, an extravagant yet indecisive cat who riles up the others; Bustopher Jones, a bourgeois cat who boasts about his weight and shares food scraps from the garbage; Skimbleshanks, a tidy ginger cat who tap dances and supervises the operation of a train; and Gus, an aged theatrical cat who has played some of the biggest roles in history.

 Victoria also happens to meet the mischievous twins, Mungojerrie and Rumpleteazer, who enjoy causing trouble and messing with things in the house of their human family.
 They convince Victoria to join in the fun, but leave her tangled up in some necklaces when the family dog is alerted to their presence.
-Luckily, Mr. Mistoffelees comes to rescue Victoria, distracting the dog and escaping with her.
-They return to the group just in time for the arrival of the tribe's wise and beloved matriarch, Old Deuteronomy.
+Mr. Mistoffelees comes to rescue Victoria, distracting the dog and escaping with her.
+They return to the group just in time for the arrival of the tribe's wise and beloved patriarch, Old Deuteronomy.
 The Jellicle Ball commences inside the abandoned Egyptian Theatre.
-Victoria dances a ballet solo in the moonlight, but is distracted by Cassandra harassing Grizabella, a former glamour cat who was banished from the tribe for, among other things, her past allegiance with Macavity, a notorious criminal capable of teleportation.
+Victoria dances a ballet solo in the moonlight but is distracted by Cassandra harassing Grizabella, a former glamour cat who was banished from the tribe for, among other things, her past allegiance with Macavity, a notorious criminal and con artist capable of teleportation.
 Victoria relates to Grizabella's feelings of abandonment.
 As Grizabella slinks away into the streets, Old Deuteronomy witnesses their quiet camaraderie and assures Victoria that she can become a Jellicle herself in time.